-Call for Applications for the Human Rights Defenders Advocacy Programme 2023 (online and in-person) is now closed.
+The next Call for Applications for the Human Rights Defenders Advocacy Programme 2024 (online and in-person) will be published in November 2023.

 The Human Rights Defender Advocacy Programme (HRDAP) is an intensive programme created by and for human rights defenders.
 Each year, we bring together committed activists who are looking to build their international advocacy skills and networks and leverage them to achieve change in their respective communities.